Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Here we hide a button when it is clicked.
 This means the button cannot be clicked again, as its interactivity is only available while it is shown.

-If we instead just want to make the button invisible, but still have it be clickable, we need use `set_opacity!`, which takes a float in `[0, 1]`, where `0` is fully transparent, `1` is fully opaque:
+If we instead just want to make the button invisible, but still have it be clickable, we need use `set_opacity!`.
+This functions takes a float in `[0, 1]`, where `0` is fully transparent, `1` is fully opaque:

 ```julia
 # make a button invisibile if it is visible, or visible if it is invisible